 - Started in the 1960s.
-The scheme is organised by the Deanery for any GP who has a need to work part time, e.g. have children, sick relative, or recovering from illness themselves. - Any GP who is eligible can apply. - A retainee can work a maximum of 4-sessions in an approved practice.
+The scheme is organised by the Deanery for any GP who has a need to work part time, e.g. have children, sick relative, or recovering from illness themselves. - Any GP who is eligible can apply, the scheme needs the financial support of the local PCT. - A retainee can work a maximum of 4-sessions in an approved practice.
 They can also work an additional 2 sessions in any other non-GP employment. - The scheme is time limited usually for five years. - Retainees are paid by the practice as a salaried GP and the practice receives a sessional grant for supporting the GP on the scheme. - A nominated GP at the practice provides support. - The Deanery organise educational study days and small learning groups.

-The Deanery has an information guide to this scheme which is available on the Deanery website www.yorkshiredeanery.com The scheme is organised for the Yorkshire Deanery by Dr Nicola Gill njgill@doctors.org.uk
+The Deanery has an information guide to this scheme which is available on the Deanery website www.yorkshireandhumaerdeanery.nhs.uk